-If you will need help on graduation day – for example, you can’t walk up the stairs to the stage, or if you need special seating at the ceremony – contact the Student Hub as soon as possible before the day.
+If you need help on graduation day – for example, you can’t walk up the stairs to the stage, or if you need special seating at the ceremony – please contact the Student Hub well before the day of your graduation.

 Contact the Student Hub